-Liza Scriggins is a graduate of Williams College (BA) and the New England Conservatory of Music (MM), where she studied viola with Burton Fine, then Principal Violist of the Boston Symphony Orchestra.
+Liza Scriggins is a graduate of Williams College (BA) and the New England Conservatory of Music (MM), where she studied viola with Burton Fine, then Principal Violist of the Boston Symphony Orchestra, as well as Marcus Thompson.
 She has participated in numerous summer music festivals throughout North America and Japan, including the Pacific Music Festival, Kent/Blossom Music, and the Utah Festival Opera.
 In 2001-2002, Liza completed a masterclass program and long-term residency at the Banff Centre.

 Liza teaches both violin and viola to students of all ages and levels.
 Before joining the faculty at Mount Royal Conservatory in 2009, she held positions at Studio Nine School of Music and Chinook Studio in Calgary.
 She also taught in the Boston area at Creative Arts for Kids, Arlington Public Schools, Boston Music Education Collaborative, and the Monteverdi Music School in Montpelier, Vermont.
-Liza attended the 2009 Alberta Suzuki Summer Institute where she completed training as a Book 1 Suzuki violin teacher, studying with Michele Higa George.
+Liza attended the 2009 Alberta Suzuki Summer Institute where she completed training for Book 1 Suzuki violin instruction, studying with Michele Higa George.

 She greatly enjoys sharing with her students in the lifelong journey of discovering the wonderful world of music.